Mahakavya

 Mahākāvya (lit. great kāvya, court epic), also known as sargabandha, is a genre of Indian epic poetry in Classical Sanskrit.
-The genre is characterised by ornate and elaborate descriptions of scenery, love, battles and so on — in short, everything that tests a poet's skill at description.
+The genre is characterised by ornate and elaborate descriptions of phenomena such as scenery, love, and battles.
 Typical examples of mahākāvya are the Kumarasambhava and the Kiratarjuniya.

-It is considered the most prestigious form in the Sanskrit literature.
-The genre evolved from the earlier epics, the Mahabharata and the Ramayana.
+The genre evolved from earlier epics, the Mahabharata and the Ramayana.
 Despite the length of mahākāvyas (15-30 cantos, a total of about 1500-3000 verses), they are still much shorter than the Ramayana (500 cantos, 24000 verses) and the Mahabharata (about 100000 verses).

 Classical examples

 The Buddhist poet and philosopher Aśvaghoṣa (c.
 80 – c.
 150 CE) is one of the earliest Sanskrit poets with surviving Kāvya literature.
 His Buddhacarita (Acts of the Buddha) calls itself a mahākāvya and was influential enough to be translated into both Tibetan and Chinese.
 Another kāvya by Aśvaghoṣa is the Saundarananda, which focuses on the conversion of Nanda, Buddha's half-brother.

 Tradition identifies five works as model mahākāvya: